 We plan to review travel policy for Senior Managers and Board members and revise this in line with our sustainability strategy.

 We have committed to avoiding air travel within mainland UK, choosing instead to either travel by rail or hold digital meetings.
-We’re also working towards providing similar options for Fringe participants.

 Due to the age of our buildings we’re unable to generate our own power; instead, we will state and implement energy reduction targets and continue to invest in more efficient hardware.